 , lit.
 'Rakusan's Flower and Bird Print Series'.

-In addition the rusty orange color used extensively in the new buds and foliage in the earlier two editions has been replaced by pale greens in edition III.
+In addition pale greens replace the rusty orange color used extensively in the new buds and foliage in the earlier two editions.

 Edition III reprinting was sometime between 1948 and 1955.

 67 is unusual in having two differently marked versions within a single edition.
 Each of these edition II versions had at least one separate full print run sometime between 1936 and 1941.
 Under normal circumstances Rakusan would not reprint until his stock of a particular design was running low.
 However, at least half of the documented copies of edition IIf (with seal F) and of edition IIa (with seal A) were not sold until after World War II.
 Because Rakusan knew 67 sold well, during the last years before the studio closed for the war he apparently chose to print extra copies in advance in order to have a larger supply ready for the return of his clientele after the war.

 An edition IIf copy of 67 was included in a presentation album from August 1941, but it could have been printed years earlier.
 Rakusan typically selected his finest copies for important commissions, pulling them when necessary from his display sets and replacing them with ones of perceived lesser quality.
 His final display copy is edition IIf.

 Copies in Public Collections:

 Edition I: Museum of Fine Arts, Boston, MA, USA; (1952) 52.502 [not illustrated online].